 bikes.
 While I would agree that disc brakes are on a bike may not be super aero or super light, they do stop and modulate very, very, very well in a remarkably wide range of harsh and challenging environmental conditions.
 And those are just mechanical discs.
 In my experience, disc brakes work far better than any other bicycle brakes in ALL conditions, whether they be on AL or carbon rims.
 Once you try them, it is very hard to go back.

-Now available: the High-Capacity Speedpack 915 & 915D !
+Now Available: the High-Capacity Speedpack 915/915D Series.
 Advanced Aero Storage, made in the USA.